GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

 ### IStateMachine

 Much like its sibling `interfaces`, the `IStateMachine` `interface` ensures generic typing for specific `StateMachines`.
-The use of generic typing accomplishes much the same goal as it does for our `MonoSystems` and `EntitySystems` in that it allows us to leverage the service locator pattern to achieve clean dependency injection of a specific `StateMachine` without the need for tight coupling.
+The use of generic typing accomplishes much the same goal as it does for our `MonoSystems` in that it allows us to leverage the service locator pattern to achieve clean dependency injection of a specific `StateMachine` without the need for tight coupling.

 ```csharp
 namespace Akashic.Core.StateMachines